All Blogs

 Your HR compliance checklist should make sure that your business meets legal obligations related to employee rights, benefits, and workplace equality.

-Check for anti-discrimination policies: Confirm that your business has clear anti-discrimination policies and that employees are aware of them.
+• Check for anti-discrimination policies: Confirm that your business has clear anti-discrimination policies and that employees know them.

 woman working on compliance audit checklist